Skip to main content

 Core Functionality

-At its core, POS software should enable your business to:
+At its core, the best POS for small business should enable you to:

 • Build carts/orders: Team members should be able to easily scan items or add product SKUs manually.
 Ideally, this should be a quick and simple process, as many small businesses frequently hire new staff.
 And for food service firms, having the option to take digital orders directly at the table (using a tablet or other mobile device) is a big selling point.